Head Men’s Basketball Coach Chance Jones

 Assistant Coach Drew Cotton

-Drew Cotton joins the BHE staff this season as assistant men’s basketball coach.
+Drew Cotton enters his 2nd season as assistant men’s basketball coach.
 Cotton is an associate professor of agriculture at the East Campus and teaches classes in agribusiness and production management, as well as the equine science curriculum.
 He also is an assistant coach for the Black Hawk College equestrian team.
 He received his bachelor’s degree from Kansas State and master’s degree from the University of Florida.

 Outside of Black Hawk College, he has interest in thoroughbred race horses as he spends summers as an assistant trainer and owner, working at race tracks around the Midwest and Florida.

 “I am very excited we were able to add Coach Cotton to our staff.
 He is very familiar with the college and students, and he does a great job working with our student-athletes.
 His character adds a great boost to our program”—Coach Jones